Lavender-Li/Rainbow-alpha/README.md

 ## Instructions for use
-&nbsp; &nbsp; If you only want to use this app and is uninterested in its code, you can download *Rainbow-alpha.apk* in the main directory and install it on your Android device.
+&nbsp; &nbsp; If you only want to use this app and is uninterested in its code, you can download *Rainbow-alpha.apk* from jBox: https://jbox.sjtu.edu.cn/l/f1LrX9 and install it on your Android device.
 Both virtual device and physical device are available.

 &nbsp; &nbsp; If you want to check the source code and run this application in test mode, you can create an empty project in Android Studio and paste the files into the corresponding *res* and *src* folders.
 Also, OpenCV library is needed for running.
 Configuration files are not included in the respitory, due to the complexity of Android Studio and OpenCV configuration.